-Several of the participants described adaptive equipment as a facilitator to motherhood.
+Several of the participants said that adaptive equipment was helpful.

 - "My wheelchair, ironically.
-My power chair is crucial [to] facilitating my ability [2] care for 2 young children." - "I find it helpful to keep up with mainstream parenting gadgets and programs to see how we can make them fit."
+My power chair is crucial [to] facilitating my ability to care for 2 young children." - "I find it helpful to keep up with mainstream parenting gadgets and programs to see how we can make them fit."